TheOriginalGeez/Cupid/README.md

 - RAM: >= 8GBs

 Everything should be installed on an SSD or HDD that has at least 150GBs of space available.

+#### My Specs

+- CPU: AMD Ryzen 5 3600
+- GPU: RTX 2070 Super
+- Game and list installed on a HDD.

+I almost never drop below 60FPS in the overworld and I'm usually around 100FPS in non intense situations.
+Some rooms in Aether Suite can tank my FPS from 90ish to 65ish but that's about it.

 ## Installation